IncharaS/github-activity-dbt/README.md

 4. **Create Tableau Dashboards**:
    - Connect **Tableau** to the Snowflake database.
-   - Build interactive dashboards to visualize GitHub event data insights.
+   - Build interactive dashboards to visualize GitHub event data insights and publish them on **Tableau Public** for sharing and real-time access.

 ---

 ### **Conclusion**:

-This project automates the process of extracting, transforming, and visualizing GitHub event data, leveraging AWS Lambda, AWS Glue, DBT, Snowflake, and Tableau.
+This project automates the process of extracting, transforming, and visualizing GitHub event data, leveraging **AWS Lambda**, **AWS Glue**, **DBT**, **Snowflake**, and **Tableau**.
 It provides meaningful insights into GitHub activities, particularly focusing on bot vs. non-bot event analysis, and helps track trends and actor-level engagement.
 The entire pipeline is automated for efficient data processing and analysis, making it an ideal solution for real-time reporting and decision-making.
+Additionally, the **interactive dashboards** have been **published on Tableau Public**, enabling easy sharing of insights.

 ---

-Let me know if you need any more details or additional sections for your README!